Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Irreducibility and equisingularity criterions

 \section{Irreducibility and equisingularity criterions}

 Abhyankar's irreducibility criterion gives an affirmative answer to a question of Kuo mentioned in \cite{Abhyankar}: "Can we decide the irreducibility of a power series $F(x, y)$ without blowing up and without getting into fractional power series ?"
 We have revisited the Abhyankar's criterion in the light of toric geometry methods.
-In particular, our proof explains that if $F$ is irreducible, some information on Newton polygons of the strict transform of $F$ at the infinitely near points of the toric resolution can be read from the expansions in certain approximate roots of $F$.
+In particular, our proof explains that if $F$ is irreducible, some information on the Newton polygons of the strict transform of $F$ at the infinitely near points of the toric resolution can be read from the expansions in certain semi-roots of $F$.
 See \cite{Cossart} and \cite{Cossart-Saskatoon}, for an extension of this criterion to the case of base field of positive characteristic.
-Recently, Garc\'\i a Barroso y Gwo\'zdziewicz have given another method to answer Kou's question based on the analysis of the jacobian Newton polygons of plane branches (see \cite{GB-G}, see also Section \ref{barroso})

 As an application we give an equisingularity criterion for an equimultiple family of plane curves to be equisingular to a plane branch (See Section \ref{equi-crit}).